 This may help simplify your integration, and also allow your application to uniquely identify and activate virtual machines or cloud-based environments which may actually share underlying hardware identifiers.

 You can configure a Policy to enforce a maximum CPU core count.
 This is great for CPU-intensive applications, where you want to segment licenses by CPU core count.
 CPU cores are counted as the sum of all CPU cores across a license's machine activations.
 Any machine activation that exceeds the license's CPU core limit will be rejected with a detailed API error.

-By utilizing cryptographically signed license keys and machine activation proofs, you can implement an offline-capable floating license model.
-Cryptographic license keys and proofs can be distributed to air-gapped environments in a variety of ways: email, license file, USB key, on-premise license server, or through the use of QR codes.
+By utilizing cryptographically signed license keys and license files, you can implement an offline-capable floating license model.
+Cryptographic license keys and files can be distributed to air-gapped environments in a variety of ways: email, license file, USB key, on-premise license server, or through the use of QR codes.

 |Perpetual License||Timed License||Floating License||Node‑locked License||Feature License|